nortontruter/infracoders-workshop/Notes.md

 ...
 ```

-OR you can use a dummy box while specifying the region and ami in your Vagrantfile
+OR you can use a dummy box while specifying both the region and ami in your Vagrantfile

 ```
 ...
     config.vm.box     = "dummy"
     config.vm.box_url = "https://github.com/mitchellh/vagrant-aws/raw/master/dummy.box"
-    config.vm.provider :aws do |aws, override|
+    config.vm.provider :aws do |aws|
       aws.region   = "ap-southeast-2"
       aws.ami      = "ami-f5fedf96"
 ...